SpenceKonde/DxCore/megaavr/bootloaders/optiboot_dx/README.md

  1c0: ea df         rcall .-44      ; 0x196 <getch>
  1c8: f2 df         rcall .-28      ; 0x1ae <watchdogConfig>
  1d4: e0 df         rcall .-64      ; 0x196 <getch>
    8: 05 c0         rjmp  .+10      ; junk comment elided  <---- 19 rjmp  = 38 bytes.
-Note that most of the comments the compiler adds and which were elided were interpreting the relative jump locations as offsets from variables in the dataspace.
+   Note that most of the comments the compiler adds and which were elided were interpreting the relative jump locations as offsets from variables in the dataspace instead of the codespace.
    It's about as useful as trying to navigate europe with a map of Australia.
+These worthless comments are elided in the interest of clarity.
   16: 03 c0         rjmp  .+6       ; junk comment elided
   24: ed c0         rjmp  .+474     ; 0x200 <app>
   74: ef cf         rjmp  .-34      ; junk comment elided